-Flavonoids Information Including Foods that Contain Them
+Flavonoids and Food that Contain Them

-What are Flavonoids
+What are Flavonoids?

 Flavonoids are synthesized only in plants.
 They are a diverse group of phytochemicals, exceeding four thousand in number.
 Flavonoids are compounds found in fruits, vegetables, and certain beverages that have diverse beneficial biochemical and antioxidant effects.
 Their dietary intake is quite high compared to other dietary antioxidants like vitamins C and E. The antioxidant activity of flavonoids depends on their molecular structure, and structural characteristics of certain flavonoids found in hops and beer confer surprisingly potent antioxidant activity exceeding that of red wine, tea, or soy.